aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * A list of workflow executions.

   Raises:
-  * 200: All workflow executions returned sucessfully.
+  * 200: All workflow executions returned successfully.
   * 500: Internal server error

 * Get workflow executions by AssetId: